 The Government published terms of reference for the review in March 2011 with the primary objectives being to give local authorities greater financial autonomy and strengthen incentives to support local economic growth.
 Currently there is no link between the business rates collected locally and the business rates funded proportion of Formula Grant.
 A consultation by the Department for Communities & Local Government is underway which will allow councils to keep some or all of their business rate income collected locally.
-Councils will also get to keep some of the increases in local business rates over and above inflation but see reductions in their resources if business rates fall.
+Councils will also get to keep some of the increases in local business rates fall.
 Local authority areas with a very high level of business rateable value, a growing economy and increasing number of business premises have potentially most to gain from these proposals.
 The Government appears to be extremely keen to make changes and has an ambitious target of 1 April 2013 for the introduction of a new system.